-There’s nothing to stop deaf or hearing impaired people enjoying tennis to the full.
+There’s nothing to stop deaf or people with hard of hearing enjoying tennis to the full.
 If you feel confident enough to give it a go yourself, just pop along to your nearest tennis courts and see what’s on offer.

 Alternatively, to find a deaf specific tennis session near you visit our inclusive venue finder or click here for a list of sessions in an accessible document.